Pulse: An app-based teen pregnancy prevention intervention

 - Streamlining the enrollment process improved recruitment numbers.
 The evaluation team changed the process so that users were automatically directed from social media ads to the screener, instead of to the study landing page.
 In addition, we changed the format of the screener questions so they were all located on a single page instead of a “question-per-screen” format.
 Since most participants took the screener on their phone, this resulted in a large increase in screener completions—from 9 percent to over 90 percent.

 - Targeted recruitment reduced recruitment costs.
-By using targeted recruitment—for example, by focusing our ad dollars on cities with high concentrations of blacks and Latinas—we reduced the cost of recruiting a single participant from over $100 at the beginning of the full study to $3 for the last three months of recruitment.
+By using targeted recruitment—for example, by focusing our ad dollars on cities with high concentrations of Black and Latinx populations—we reduced the cost of recruiting a single participant from over $100 at the beginning of the full study to $3 for the last three months of recruitment for the first cohort.

 - Identifying and removing ineligible participants is critical for online enrollment.
 We developed a streamlined procedure to identify and remove scammers (participants who did not meet our eligibility criteria in their first screener attempt, but who changed their responses until they passed the screener) and duplicate users (participants who enrolled more than once) from our study sample.
-In total, we identified and removed 284 scammer or duplicate users, which accounted for 18 percent of 1,588 screener attempts.
+In total, we identified and removed 475 scammer or duplicate users, which accounted for 17 percent of the 2,792 randomized participants.

 Contributors: Genevieve Martínez-García, Milagros Garrido, Nicholas Sufrinko, and Emily Miller.